 - Photos – Take photos of the area where the accident occurred and of the reason behind the accident is possible.
-Also take photos of your injury as visual proof of the pain and suffering you have experienced.
+Also, take photos of your injury as visual proof of the pain and suffering you have experienced.

 - Medical Report – For your own well-being, have your injuries looked at by a medical professional to get a diagnosis and receive appropriate treatment.
 Your injury will be recorded in your medical record which again will serve as evidence of the injury you have sustained.

-- Write it down – Before you have chance to forget anything, write down exactly what happened leading up to the accident, when the accident actually occurred and the aftermath.
+- Write it down – Before you have a chance to forget anything, write down exactly what happened leading up to the accident, when the accident actually occurred and the aftermath.

-If you have slipped in supermarket, tripped and fallen, had stock fall onto you or had any other type of accident that has caused you to be injured whilst in a supermarket, then you may want to start a supermarket injury claim.
+If you have slipped in a supermarket, tripped and fallen, had stock fall onto you or had any other type of accident that has caused you to be injured whilst in a supermarket, then you may want to start a supermarket injury claim.
 However, if you have never had any experience in claiming against a supermarket, then you may want to seek legal advice and help with making your claim.

-When you call us at Accident Claims UK, we will offer you a free, no obligation consultation session where you are able to ask as many questions as you need to in relation to your case.
+When you call us at Accident Claims UK, we will offer you a free, no-obligation consultation session where you are able to ask as many questions as you need to in relation to your case.
 We will also ask you some questions and for any information you have gathered so that we can assess whether you have a legitimate case for claiming compensation.
 Once we are satisfied that you are indeed eligible to make a claim, and with your permission, we can then begin to work on your claim on your behalf to build a strong case.